altanner/graphical-data-apps/site-build/content/posts/08advanced.md

 If the person you are sharing with can run Python, you can just share your repository (or a folder of the script files).
 They can then install Streamlit, and run the app locally.
 This is a good option if you have data which needs to remain private.

 ### Streamlit Desktop App
-As of 2023, this is fairly new in development, but it may be possible to create an executable desktop app of Streamlit.
+This is fairly new in development, but it may be possible to create an [executable desktop app of Streamlit](https://discuss.streamlit.io/t/streamlit-wasm-electron-desktop-app/31655).
 Again, look up current articles and threads on the best way to do this.

+## Some final things to highlight!
+As of 2023, Streamlit is still rapidly acquiring new functionality.
+Here are some things that are very powerful for creating a more sophisticated app:
+### Session state
+The session state allows you to store variables across runs, and is generally useful for organising data across your app.
+Learn how to use it [here.](https://docs.streamlit.io/library/api-reference/session-state).
+### Interactive dataframes
+Being able to edit or add data in the native app is a useful feature.
+Check [here](https://blog.streamlit.io/editable-dataframes-are-here/) for current news on how this is done in Streamlit (keep in mind this link might change one day - if it doesn't work, do a search instead!)
+### Data linkage
+Streamlit is built to work with the APIs of major [data infrastructure and software](https://docs.streamlit.io/knowledge-base/tutorials/databases), including SQLite, AWS and MongoDB.